lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Here, too, economic conditions are core constituating factors: Johnson concludes that “it is indisputable that this collection could not have been formed economically, or at all, except by attachment to this Printing Business” (qtd in “Introduction, p 12), and he also discusses the importance of not announcing his intentions as a collector, so as to avoid driving up prices through increased demand.
+Here, too, economic conditions are core constituting factors: Johnson concludes that “it is indisputable that this collection could not have been formed economically, or at all, except by attachment to this Printing Business” (qtd in “Introduction, p 12), and he also discusses the importance of not announcing his intentions as a collector, so as to avoid driving up prices through increased demand.